FREE Case Review (866) 588-0600

 Penalty for Felonious Assault

-• A minimum sentence of three years if the victim is a law enforcement officer
+- Minimum Sentence: At least three years if the victim is a law enforcement officer.

-On the other hand, penalties in Michigan are different and depend on whether you’ve used a dangerous weapon or not.
+On the other hand, penalties in Michigan are different and depend on whether you’ve used a dangerous weapon.
 If you’re found guilty of a felony assault in Michigan, you’ll get 4 years in prison and a fine of up to $2,000 [2].

 You need a skilled criminal defense attorney familiar with the law in your state to help you get the lowest penalty possible.